-- Take care to avoid the radiator cooling fan whenever the hood is raised.
+• Take care to avoid the radiator cooling fan whenever the hood is raised.
 It can start anytime the ignition switch is ON.
-You can be injured by moving fan blades. - Remove any metal jewelry such as rings, watch bands and bracelets that could make an inadvertent electrical contact.
+You can be injured by moving fan blades.

+- Remove any metal jewelry such as rings, watch bands and bracelets that could make an inadvertent electrical contact.
 You could be seriously injured. - Batteries contain sulfuric acid that can burn your skin or eyes and generate hydrogen gas which is flammable and explosive.
 Keep open flames or sparks away from the battery. - 1.
-Set the parking brake, shift the automatic transmission into PARK and turn the ignition to LOCK. - 2.
-Turn off the heater, radio, and all unnecessary electrical accessories.
+Set the parking brake, shift the automatic transmission into PARK (manual transmission to NEUTRAL) and turn the ignition to LOCK. - 2.
+Turn off the heater, radio, and all unnecessary electrical accessories. - 3.
+If using another vehicle to jump-start the battery, park the vehicle within the jumper cables reach, set the parking brake and make sure the ignition is OFF.